Elementary school (grades K-5) · Miami, FL

 What is the racial and ethnic makeup of Mater International Academy?

-The largest demographic group at Mater International Academy is Hispanic or Latino at 99.4%.
-The school serves a student body in MIAMI, FL.
+The largest demographic group at Mater International Academy is Hispanic or Latino at 99.4% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Mater International Academy?

-Mater International Academy has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mater International Academy has a Resource Investment Index of 39/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page